G-TAD: Sub-Graph Localization for Temporal Action Detection: Related Work

 \subsection{GCN in Videos}

 \textbf{Graphs in Video Understanding}.
-Graphs have been widely used for data representation in various video understanding tasks, such as video feature representation~\cite{liu2019learning}, video classification~\cite{wang2018videos, chen2019graph}, and action localization~\cite{zeng2019graph}.
-In action recognition, Liu \textit{et al.} ~\cite{liu2019learning} view a video tensor as a 3D point cloud in the spatial-temporal space.
+Graphs have been widely used for data/feature representation in various video understanding tasks, such as action recognition~\cite{liu2019learning, wang2018videos, chen2019graph}, and action localization~\cite{zeng2019graph}.
+In action recognition, Liu \textit{et al.} ~\cite{liu2019learning} view a video as a 3D point cloud in the spatial-temporal space.
 Wang \textit{et al.} ~\cite{wang2018videos} represent a video as a space-time region graph, in which the graph nodes are defined by object region proposals.
 In action detection, Zeng \textit{et al.} ~\cite{zeng2019graph} consider temporal action proposals as nodes in a graph, and refine their boundaries and classification scores based on the established proposal-proposal dependencies.
-Differently from previous works, G-TAD takes video snippets as nodes in a graph and form dependencies between them based on both their temporal ordering and semantic similarity.
+Differently from previous works, G-TAD takes video snippets as nodes in a graph and form edges between them based on both their temporal ordering and semantic similarity.

-\textbf{Graph Convolutions.} Graph Convolutional Networks (GCNs)~\cite{kipf2016semi} are widely used for non-Euclidean structures.
-These years have also seen their successful application in computer vision tasks due to their versatility and effectiveness, such as 3D object detection~\cite{Gkioxari2019Mesh} and point cloud segmentation ~\cite{wang2018dynamic, xie2019clouds}.
+\textbf{Graph Convolutions Networks.} Graph Convolutional Networks (GCNs)~\cite{kipf2016semi} are widely used for non-Euclidean structures.
+In these years, its successful application has been seen in computer vision tasks due to their versatility and effectiveness, such as 3D object detection~\cite{Gkioxari2019Mesh} and point cloud segmentation ~\cite{wang2018dynamic, xie2019clouds}.
 Meanwhile, various GCN architectures are proposed for more effective and flexible modelling.
-Busbridge \textit{et al.} ~\cite{velivckovic2017graph} propose graph attention networks that assign different weights to neighboring nodes based on local structures.
-Jiang \textit{et al.}~\cite{niepert2016learning} dynamically infer a graph, and apply graph convolution on the dynamic graph.
-Li~\textit{et al.} ~\cite{Li_2019_ICCV} propose DeepGCNs to enable GCNs to go as deep as 100 layers by using residual/dense graph connections and dilated graph convolutions.
+One representative work is the edge convolution method by {Wang} \textit{et al.}~\cite{wang2018dynamic} for point clouds.
+It computes graph edges (represented as node adjacency) at each graph layer based on the feature distance between nodes, and enriches the node feature by aggregating the features over the neighbourhood as node output.
+Recently, Li~\textit{et al.} ~\cite{Li_2019_ICCV,li2019deepgcns_journal} propose DeepGCNs to enable GCNs to go as deep as 100 layers using residual/dense graph connections and dilated graph convolutions, and explore ways to automatically design GCNs~\cite{li2019sgas}.
 G-TAD uses a DeepGCN-like structure to apply graph convolutions on a dynamic semantic graph as well as a fixed temporal graph.